yxuco/fabric-operation/README.md

 ```
 ## TODO
 Stay tuned for more updates on the following items:
-* Add new orderer nodes of the same bootstrap org;
 * Add new orderer org to the same bootstrap Kubernetes cluster for etcd raft consensus;
 * Add new orderer org to a new Kubernetes cluster;
 * Add new peer org to a new Kubernetes cluster;